Flashcards in Topic 3 Deck (55):

 How is Mary a model of faith and charity?

--she said yet to God,risking her life to beae Christ and was always with him.
+-she said yes to God,risking her life to bear Christ and was always with him staying wholly loyal

 -she showed charity by being with Christ as his death and first miracle